 By continuing to browse this website, you agree to the terms of service, explicitly and unreservedly.

 Identity and object of this website

-The Hellenic Society of Health Economics and Policy (EEEOPY), which will be hereinafter referred to as “the Organisation”, is the organiser of the conference and the administrator of the website, in collaboration with the National School of Public Health Department of Health Economics.
+The Hellenic Society of Health Economics and Policy (EEEOPY), which will be hereinafter referred to as “the Organisation”, is the organiser of the conference and the administrator of the website, in collaboration with the Institute for Health Economics.

 The website contains information on the conference programme, its speakers and its venue.
 After the end of the conference, conference presentations and photographic material will also be published on the website.

 The website offers the following services:

 - Online submission of abstracts to be presented as oral / poster presentations at the conference

 - Online registration, both for the conference and the pre-conference workshops

 - Online registration for the conference electronic newsletter

 The website is connected with third party providers, in relation to the following services: